 - j -

 Guinevere, the fairest, invites her to the gathering.
-There's just too few women.
-(Arthur, possessively keeps Gwen from joining.)
+There are just too few women.
+(Arthur, possessively keeps Gwen from joining them.)

 Merlin volunteers to blindfold Morgana - the one way to ensure that she won't cheat - and sends her whirling as the music grows louder...

 Pickety witch, pickety witch...

 He, too, joins the laughter as the crowd chants on: Who's got a kiss for the pickety witch...
 Guinevere is smiling.
 Even Arthur is amused by the sight.
 For the shortest, strangest of whiles, it's just like the old times again.
 (Hiding from Uther, fighting bandits, joking with Arthur in the midst of it all.)